M50 Joint Service General Purpose Mask: History

-Description
+Design

 The M50 series is certified to MIL-SPEC PRF-EA-10003.
 The mask design features improved performance against chemical and biological agents, toxic industrial chemicals, and nuclear fallout.
 The dual, low profile filters reduce weight and bulk while reducing breathing resistance by fifty percent over the M40 series mask.
 The filters incorporate a shelf-life indicator patch which changes colors from white to blue when the filters are no longer serviceable.
 The mask face blank incorporates self-sealing filter mounts that allow for filter changes in a contaminated environment.

 The single-element eye lens gives the mask a 96 degree field of view and improved compatibility with military equipment and battlefield optical systems.
 The drinking system allows for greater liquid flow; however, it is not compatible with previous drinking systems and so is issued with an M50 series compatible canteen cap.

 The lifetime ownership cost of the mask was reduced by 50% when compared with the M40 series mask due to a lower repair part count, all maintenance being completed at the operator and unit level and color coding of repair parts which decreased on-hand repair part inventory.